 As a member of the bipartisan Congressional Veterans Job Caucus, Senator Blunt is committed to helping America’s veterans find good-paying jobs as civilians.
-He introduced the bipartisan “Hire More Heroes Act,” which awaits action in the Senate and encourages companies to hire more American veterans, while providing relief from the burdensome ObamaCare employer mandate.
+He introduced the bipartisan “Hire More Heroes Act,” which was signed into law in July 2015 and encourages companies to hire more American veterans, while providing relief from the burdensome ObamaCare employer mandate.

 Senator Blunt is also committed to helping our veterans get the best treatment available – both for the visible and invisible wounds they endure while protecting our country.
 One in two veterans of Iraq and Afghanistan wars say they know a fellow servicemember who attempted or committed suicide – an unacceptable fact plaguing our nation’s brave heroes.
 It is also estimated that 5 to 20 percent of over 2.6 million servicemembers who deployed to Operation Enduring Freedom/Operation Iraqi Freedom/Operation New Dawn have or may develop symptoms of Post Traumatic Stress (PTS).